daryllxd/lifelong-learning/programming/style/clean-code.md

 #### Conclusion

 Every system is built from a domain-specific language designed by the programmers to describe that system.

 Functions are the verbs of that language, and classes are the nouns.
 This is not some throwback to the hideous old notion that the nouns and verbs in a require- ments document are the first guess of the classes and functions of a system.
 Rather, this is a much older truth.
 The art of programming is, and has always been, the art of language design.

-Master programmers think of systems as stories to be told rather than programs to be written.
-They use the facilities of their chosen programming language to construct a much richer and more expressive language that can be used to tell that story.
+__Master programmers think of systems as stories to be told rather than programs to be written.__ They use the facilities of their chosen programming language to construct a much richer and more expressive language that can be used to tell that story.
 Part of that domain-specific language is the hierarchy of functions that describe all the actions that take place within that system.
 In an artful act of recursion those actions are written to use the very domain-specific language they define to tell their own small part of the story.

-This chapter has been about the mechanics of writing functions well.
-If you follow the rules herein, your functions will be short, well named, and nicely organized.
-But never forget that your real goal is to tell the story of the system, and that the functions you write need to fit cleanly together into a clear and precise language to help you with that telling.
+Bever forget that your real goal is to tell the story of the system, and that the functions you write need to fit cleanly together into a clear and precise language to help you with that telling.

 ## Comments

-Comments are not like Schindler’s List.
-They are not “pure good.”
-Indeed, comments are, at best, a necessary evil.
-If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much—perhaps not at all.
+__If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much—perhaps not at all.__

-he proper use of comments is to compensate for our failure to express ourself in code.
+The proper use of comments is to compensate for our failure to express ourself in code.
 Note that I used the word failure.
 I meant it.
 Comments are always failures.
 We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration.

 So when you find yourself in a position where you need to write a comment, think it through and see whether there isn’t some way to turn the tables and express yourself in code.
 Every time you express yourself in code, you should pat yourself on the back.
 Every time you write a comment, you should grimace and feel the failure of your ability of expression.